nicktripp/KPCBFellows/README.txt

 	 Since Queue does not have a main() method, it can not be executed directly from the command line.

 	 To run an example of Queue, you can do any of the following:
-	   - implement Queue into another program, and run that program.
+	   - import Queue into another program, and run that program.
 	   - run the ExampleQueueApp.
 To do this, do the following:
 	       * Open up the terminal or command prompt (in Linux or Mac/Windows).
 Navigate to the directory that ExampleQueueApp.java is in.
 	       * Type "javac ExampleQueueApp.java" and hit enter to compile the program.
 	       * Type "java ExampleQueueApp" and hit enter to run the program.
 Respond to the prompts in the terminal/command prompt.
-	   - run the jUnit tests.
+	   - run the JUnit tests.
+Make sure you have JUnit on your classpath and run "java org.junit.runner.JUnitCore TestQueue"

 			****THANKS****

 	 Thanks for reviewing my application and checking out this queue implementation!